PowerDNS/weakforced/README.md

 To request if a login should be allowed, POST to /?command=allow, again with the LoginTuple.
 The result is a JSON object with a "status" field.
-If this is -1, do not perform login validation (ie, provide no clue to the client of the password was correct or not, or even if the account exists).
+If this is -1, do not perform login validation (i.e. provide no clue to the client if the password was correct or not, or even if the account exists).

 If 0, allow login validation to proceed.
 If a positive number, sleep this